 - Be clear and specific about the behaviour, the results and the intended action.

-- Set aside some time and a place where you can talk to the person without interruptions.
+- Set aside time and a place where you can talk to the person without interruptions.

 - Actively involve the other person in the process.

-- Describe the positive and negative consequence of the behaviour.
+- Describe the positive and negative consequences of the behaviour.
 People usually react to positive reinforcements that detail how they are beneficial to both them as an individual and the people they work with.
-If you do need to explain the negative consequences try to do so objectively and without them sounding like threats.
+If you need to explain the negative consequences, try to do so objectively and without sounding like threats.

 - Add depth to the situation by including your personal feelings.